VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   Set the SESSION property of an ndi.file.navigator object

-Help for ndi.file.navigator.epochdir/setsession is inherited from superclass NDI.FILE.NAVIGATOR
+Help for ndi.file.navigator.epochdir/setsession is inherited from superclass ndi.file.navigator
 ```

 ---